Every business is different

 Portajet.co.uk

 Carl explained that he’d had the website for over a decade, but it was tired and the content needed updating.
-Worse news was that some of the pages were no longer displaying correctly and were showing gobbledegook code instead – including the Contact Form Page!
+Worse news was that some of the pages were no longer displaying correctly and were showing gobbledegook code instead – including the all-important Contact Page!

 The original developer had sold their business to another agency – who were refusing to help.